Atretochoana: Biology

 Most caecilians are burrowers, but some, including Atretochoana's relatives, are largely aquatic.
 Atretochoana is thought to be aquatic since its relatives and lungless salamanders, some of the few other lungless tetrapods, are aquatic as well.
 It was postulated to inhabit fast-flowing water.

-Due to the lack of information, it is classified as Data Deficient by the International Union for Conservation of Nature.
+Due to the lack of information, it is classified as Least Concern by the International Union for Conservation of Nature.
 It is thought to be uncommon, with a limited distribution.
 It is likely a predator or scavenger, and is thought to be viviparous.

 In June 2011, an amphibian was photographed near Praia de Marahú on the island of Mosqueiro (near Belém, Brazil) that appeared to be A. eiselti, but was not positively identified.
 In 2011, six individual organisms were found in the Madeira River.
 Neither have cold, fast-flowing water, as was originally thought, as there is less oxygen in warmer water.
 This makes its lack of lungs even more unusual, and the question of how it breathes has not yet been resolved.